nilmtk/nilmtk/docs/manual/user_guide/install.md

 togther most of the required packages.
 Please download Anaconda for Python 2.7.x.
 We do not currently support Python 3.

-After installing Anaconda, please do the following:
+After installing Anaconda, please do the following.
+We have two sections below: one for Linux or OSX and another section for Windows.

 ### Install on Ubuntu like Linux variants (debian based) or OSX